jakehowden/WaveformGenerator/README.md

 # Setup
 The setup for the project is simple and only requires the setup of three environment variables.
 1. Setup a Spotify app here: https://developer.spotify.com/dashboard.
 Once the app is created a Client Id and Secret will be generated.
   These are the first two environment variables needed.
-Set them as environment variables, named SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET respectively.
+Set and name them SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET respectively wherever you plan on running this project.
 2. This project follows Spotify's Authorization Code Flow:

    ![AuthG_AuthoriztionCode](https://user-images.githubusercontent.com/47042397/152798439-c8098cac-3d51-4d08-8cae-a9d1370d9f88.png)